Multiple Myeloma - Medical Condition

 Diagnosis of multiple myeloma depends on a number of factors.
 Blood or urine test results following a routine doctor’s visit may provide the first indication of multiple myeloma.
 The combination of these results along with other tests, as well as your symptoms, helps determine the presence or absence of the disease.

 The blood and urine tests known as serum and urine protein electrophoresis can detect certain proteins (M proteins) produced by the myeloma cells.
-If the test results show the presence of
+If the test results show the presence of M proteins or parts of M proteins (Bence Jones proteins), further blood and urine testing may be done to measure the:

 • beta-2-microglobulin level